 ACAA - Harassment and Sexual Harassment of Students

-School employees, fellow students, volunteers, visitors to the schools, and other persons with whom students may interact in order to pursue or engage in education programs and activities, are required to refrain from such conduct.
+School employees, fellow students, volunteers, visitors to the schools, and other individuals with whom students may interact in order to pursue or engage in education programs and activities, are required to refrain from such conduct.

 A. Harassment

-B. Sexual Harassment
+B. Sexual/Sex-Based Harassment

-1. Title IX Sexual Harassment
+1. Sex-Based Harassment Under Title IX

 2. Sexual Harassment Under Maine Law